 (Photo : by wordridden)

 Mustards are winter crops.
 The plant reaches about 4-5 feet in height and bears golden yellow colored flowers.
-Its tiny, round seeds measuring about one mm in diameter are encased inside a fruit pod, in a similar fashion like green pea pod.
+They are tiny, round seeds measuring about one mm in diameter found encased inside a fruit pod.

 In general, three main varieties of mustard are grown worldwide for use.